minerupset/minerupset.github.io/blog-folder/docs/2021/Git-Intro.md

 ## TL; DR

-- Instead of saving code version manually, you left software (`git`) manage your code versions
+- Instead of saving code manually, you let software (specifically `git`) manage your code versions
 - `git` is a local tool for version control, GitHub is the remote tool you pair with
 - `git` and GitHub both have command line and GUI based tools: I personally recommend learning `git` command line, and using a web tool for managing GitHub